• A

 - Shannon

 Shape the future of modern luxury at our R&D Software Development campus situated in Shannon.
-Develop cutting‑edge software, and computer vision alongside global experts to make our iconic vehicles safer, smarter and more capable than ever before.
+Develop cutting‑edge software and computer vision alongside global experts to make our iconic vehicles safer, smarter and more capable than ever before.
 Use your expertise to deliver an exceptional driving experience and push the boundaries of what’s possible.
-Let’s create an exceptional future together.
-As a DevOps Engineer, you’ll play a key part in enabling the next generation of onboard software across multiple ECUs.
-You’ll create the pipelines, tooling and automation that keep our systems secure, scalable and continuously improving.
-It’s a chance to flourish, bring your unique talents and maximise your full potential while working in an environment where individuality is celebrated and everyone belongs.
-WHAT TO EXPECT In this role, no two days are the same.
-You’ll work across the OPSE domain, supporting ECU upgrades, writing components and building automation that helps JLR do things differently.
-You’ll collaborate with engineers across the business, embrace change and contribute to a culture where curiosity is encouraged and success is recognised.
-Build, maintain and enhance DevOps pipelines that support ECU development and deployment across multiple platforms.
-Create and refine Python‑based tooling and scripts to support automated upgrades and component development.
-Work across Linux and Bash environments, supporting secure, scalable and efficient delivery practices.
-Collaborate with engineers across OPSE to eliminate inefficiencies through automation and continuous improvement.
-Contribute to a safe, soulful and fun environment where everyone belongs and ideas are welcomed.
-WHAT YOU’LL NEED Hands‑on scripting experience in Python, ideally within a DevOps environment.
-Experience working with Linux or Bash in technical delivery settings.
-Exposure to AutoSAR or embedded software environments.
-Familiarity with AWS or cloud‑based DevOps tooling.
-A growth mindset, with the ability to work collaboratively and embrace new opportunities and experiences.
-Creating Modern Luxury requires a modern approach to work.
+As a Senior DevSecOps Engineer at JLR, you’ll help build the secure digital foundations behind every JLR vehicle.
+Working at the forefront of innovation, you’ll create platforms that matter and grow your expertise while doing it.
+You’ll be part of a high‑performing DSOC team designing, building and operating cloud infrastructure that supports software across all our vehicles.
+It’s exciting, hands‑on work where curiosity is welcomed, change is embraced and your ideas help unleash modern luxury for JLR and our clients.
+What to Expect Design, build and support secure CI/CD pipelines in AWS, using everything‑as‑code principles Create and manage scalable cloud infrastructure with tools like Terraform, Kubernetes and Docker Champion reliability, observability and monitoring, using platforms such as Datadog to keep systems resilient Work closely with software engineers to automate away toil and improve developer experience Share knowledge, mentor junior colleagues and help evolve DevSecOps best practice across JLR What You’ll Need Significant experience in DevOps or DevSecOps engineering within cloud environments Strong knowledge of AWS, including EKS, and container orchestration with Kubernetes Hands‑on expertise with infrastructure as code, particularly Terraform, plus scripting in Python or Bash Experience with modern CI/CD tooling such as GitLab and source control systems A security‑first, growth mindset, with the confidence to collaborate, learn and embrace change Creating Modern Luxury requires a modern approach to work.
 At JLR, hybrid working is a voluntary, non‑contractual arrangement providing employees more choice and flexibility around how, when and where they work.
 Some roles require more on‑site work, but details of this can be discussed with the hiring manager during the interview stage.
 We work hard to nurture a culture that is inclusive and welcoming to all.
 We understand candidates may require reasonable adjustments during the recruitment process.
 Please discuss these with your recruiter so we can accommodate your needs.
 Applicants from all backgrounds are welcome.
 If you’re unsure that you meet the full criteria of a role – but you’re interested in where it could take you – we still encourage you to apply.
-We believe in people’s ability to grow and develop within their role – it's what makes living the exceptional with soul possible. #J-18808-Ljbffr
+We believe in people’s ability to grow and develop within their role – it’s what makes living the exceptional with soul possible.
+Salary: Competitive Location: Shannon, Ireland #J-18808-Ljbffr

 • C